 THE SPURGEON METHOD™

-The Spurgeon Method™ is approved and endorsed by the National Certification Board for Therapeutic Massage and Bodywork.
+Developed by Sally Spurgeon, the Spurgeon Method™ is approved and endorsed by the National Certification Board for Therapeutic Massage and Bodywork.
 Bringing her professional perspective as a massage therapist to her own personal battle with breast cancer, Sally was inspired to create this groundbreaking hands-on approach to recovery that combines massage, bodywork and lymphatic drainage techniques to aid in healing — both physically and mentally.

 Thérapie specializes in breast massage, in Las Vegas, NV, for breast health and for issues that arise following breast surgery.
 Call today to make an appointment and discover how good healthy breasts can feel!